 Recruitment and selection methods are two distinct phases with specific methods for hiring professionals.
-Advantages and disadvantages of different recruitment and selection methods are specified in this article.
-Employee’s retention highly depends on the effectiveness of the primary steps of recruitment and selection methods .
-Hiring manager or HR manager should have appropriate knowledge on the techniques of recruitment and selection.
-Otherwise right candidates may not be selected.
+The advantages and disadvantages of different recruitment and selection methods are specified in this article.
+Employee retention highly depends on the effectiveness of the primary steps of recruitment and selection methods.
+The hiring manager or HR manager should have appropriate knowledge of the techniques of recruitment and selection.
+Otherwise, the right candidates may not be selected.

 Selection is the process of weeding out unsuitable candidates and finally choosing the most suitable persons out of all the applicants.
 Mostly, selection aims to conduct an interview to evaluate the candidates in order to select an individual for the specified job.

 Types of Recruitment Methods

 There are usually two types of recruitment processes from which any organization can select a potential candidate.
 Both the internal and external processes can be as below:

 A vacancy may be filled by a person who is already working at the company in another position, section, or department.
 This may provide an opportunity to the existing employee to transfer or promotion who might be interested and competent for the position.
 Actions may be required for internal recruitment method are: distributing announcements for the opening position changes, searching an organizational database for the competent candidate with skills required to perform the job.

 This involves the feeling of a vacancy from a source outside the organization.
 The external recruitment method includes the form of disclosure.
 The sources may include the following: